University constituency: Ireland

-The Parliament of Ireland that existed until 1801 included the university constituency of Dublin University.
-This was continued in the House of Commons of the United Kingdom, and in 1918, the National University of Ireland was also given representation there.

 When the Irish Free State seceded from the UK in 1922, its new lower house of parliament, the Free State Dáil, had three seats each for the two university constituencies.
 However, under the Electoral Act 1923 voters registered in a university constituency were not permitted to also vote in a geographical one.
 Both university constituencies were ultimately abolished by the Constitution (Amendment No. 23) Act 1936 and the Electoral (University Constituencies) Act 1936, which took effect on the dissolution of the Dáil in 1937.
 These two constituencies were recreated in Seanad Éireann under the Constitution of Ireland adopted in 1937, with the first Seanad election in 1938.

-In 1979, the Seventh Amendment of the Constitution of Ireland permitted a redistribution of the six university seats between graduates of these named universities and any other institutes of higher education in the state.
-This was in anticipation of a possible dissolution of the National University of Ireland, but this did not in fact occur, and no change was made to the electorate of these constituencies.

 Some politicians have called for university representation to be abolished, on the ground that it is unacceptable that possession of a degree should confer greater electoral rights than those available to other voters.
 An example of this view can be found in the Green Party submission on Seanad reform in 2004.
-The Socialist Party also stand for the abolition of these constituencies.